renu883/openlane_sky130/README.md

 [Methodology:]

-  1. Find area of the placed chip - MCQs 5
+  1. Find area of the placed chip
      a.
 Run the placement stage by setting the necessary options and performing the pin groupings.
      b.
 Post completion of the placement stage, change to my_picorv32 folder and type the below command: qflow display picorv32 &